BradLarson/GPUImage/README.md

   - *shadows*: Increase to lighten shadows, from 0.0 to 1.0, with 0.0 as the default.
   - *highlights*: Decrease to darken highlights, from 1.0 to 0.0, with 1.0 as the default.

+- **GPUImageHighlightShadowTintFilter**: Allows you to tint the shadows and highlights of an image independently using a color and intensity
+  - *shadowTintColor*: Shadow tint RGB color (GPUVector4).
+Default: `{1.0f, 0.0f, 0.0f, 1.0f}` (red).
+  - *highlightTintColor*: Highlight tint RGB color (GPUVector4).
+Default: `{0.0f, 0.0f, 1.0f, 1.0f}` (blue).
+  - *shadowTintIntensity*: Shadow tint intensity, from 0.0 to 1.0.
+Default: 0.0
+  - *highlightTintIntensity*: Highlight tint intensity, from 0.0 to 1.0, with 0.0 as the default.

 - **GPUImageLookupFilter**: Uses an RGB color lookup image to remap the colors in an image.
 First, use your favourite photo editing application to apply a filter to lookup.png from GPUImage/framework/Resources.
 For this to work properly each pixel color must not depend on other pixels (e.g. blur will not work).
 If you need a more complex filter you can create as many lookup tables as required.
 Once ready, use your new lookup.png file as a second input for GPUImageLookupFilter.

 - **GPUImageAmatorkaFilter**: A photo filter based on a Photoshop action by Amatorka: http://amatorka.deviantart.com/art/Amatorka-Action-2-121069631 .
 If you want to use this effect you have to add lookup_amatorka.png from the GPUImage Resources folder to your application bundle.